The 4 C's & Beyond - A Diamond Purchaser's Guide

 Often the first step in choosing an engagement ring is determining the shape ( round, pear, oval, etc.) of the diamond you like best.

-Shape describes a diamond's form, primarily as viewed from above; and although a round, or brilliant-cut, diamond is the most popular, there are many others to consider, such as oval, pear-shaped, princess-cut, emerald-cut, and radiant.
+Shape describes a diamond's form, primarily as viewed from above; and although a round, or brilliant-cut, diamond is the most popular, there are many others to consider, such as oval, pear-shaped, princess-cut, emerald-cut, radiant, and cushion-cut;

 The shape is one of personal taste and once that has been determined, you can move into discovering the 4 C's of the diamond.